 Nausea is a symptom, not a disease.
 It is a sick feeling in the stomach that may or may not lead to vomiting.
 Nausea can be caused by everything from overindulging in alcohol to liver disease.
-It can be treated with medicinal herbs.
+Depending on what is causing the nausea, most cases can be treated at home with medicinal herbs.

 Nausea can be caused by many things including traffic fumes, pollution, intestinal parasites, nervousness, prescription drugs, too much alcohol, stomach infections, migraine headaches, inner ear disorders, overindulgence in food, emotional stress, food poisoning, motion sickness, pregnancy, colic, liver disorders, and even heart attack.